gofiber/docs/app.md

 ## Settings

-You can pass application settings when calling `New.`
+You can pass application settings when calling `New`.

 {% code title="Example" %}
 ```go